roncterry/configure-as-labmachine/README.md

 **AppImages to Install:**

 If you have AppImages you wish to install you can place them in the `appimages` directory.
 If you want to use the AppImage daemon (appimaged) to automatically install the AppImages you must set ENABLE_APPIMAGED=Y. This will cause the `/Applications` directory to be created, the AppImage files in the `appimages` directory to be copied into the `/Applications` directory and the appimaged service to be enabled for each user in USER_LIST (via `systemctl enable --user`).
 This in turn will cause the AppImages to be installed for the user when they log in and the service starts.
+If the AppImage applications' launchers are not shoing up in SHow Applications, run the following command: `systemctl enable --now --user appimaged.service`

 If you don't want to use the AppImage daemon to install the AppImages you can optionally download and install AppImageLauncher (from: https://github.com/TheAssassin/AppImageLauncher/releases) and use it to manually install the AppImages.
 (This RPM can be installed using the Custom RPM Packages to Install feature discussed above if desired.)
 In this case the AppImage files will not be automatically copied into the filesystem.
 To install them you will have to double-click on AppImage files in the `appimages` directory after AppImageLauncher is installed.

 **Hook Directory for Custom Commands:**

-If you have any custom scripts you would like to run as part of the `configure-lab-machine`. sh script you can put them in the `include` directory and if they have the `.sh` filename extension they will be run at the end of the scripts operations.
+If you have any custom scripts you would like to run as part of the `configure-lab-machine.sh` script you can put them in the `include` directory and if they have the `.sh` filename extension they will be run at the end of the scripts operations.

 # Additional Optional Tools: